Galbatrollix/galba_colormath/README.md

 ### Running tests
 The repository also contains a test suite for almost all defined functions.
 (Some extremely simple functions are omitted) More details on the test suite (link this) here.

 All test-related files in the repository are located in ```tests``` folder.
 Using them follows the same logic as using the library itself.
-However, repository comes with convinience ```main.c``` file at the root level that runs the complete test suite.
+However, repository comes with a ```main.c``` file at the root level that runs the complete test suite.

-There is also a convinience ```makefile``` at root directory which allows to quickly run tests on either mingw GCC or linux GCC directly from the repository project structure.
+There is also a convinience ```makefile``` at root directory which allows to quickly run the ```main.c``` file on either mingw GCC or linux GCC directly from the repository project structure.
 (TODO EXACT COMMAND TO EXECUTE ON LINUX AND ON MINGW)